 A birth center is a medical facility that provides prenatal care and labor support for pregnant women.
 Some birth centers are located within a hospital, but others are located in a completely separate location.
 Unlike the stark hospital setting of a traditional labor ward birthing centers look more like someone’s home.

 What can a pregnant woman expect with birth center care?

 The care given at a birth center is similar to traditional forms of obstetric care.
 Prenatal appointments, emergency appointments and labor support are all taken care of by the birth center.
 The staff at the birth center may include a doctor, but more often midwives are entrusted with prenatal and labor care.

 Is a hospital birth center safer?

 Even in the lowest risk patients, unexpected complications can occur during labor and delivery.
-These include but are not limited to serious complications such as shoulder dystocia, abnormal fetal heart rate, inability to deliver the baby after some time of pushing, as well as complications to the newborn baby after birth.
-If there is a medical complication during pregnancy, help is right there only if the birth center is located within a hospital.
+These include but are not limited to serious complications such as shoulder dystocia, abnormal fetal heart rate, inability to deliver the baby after pushing, as well as complications to the newborn baby after birth.
+If there is a medical complication during pregnancy, you will receive quick care if the birth center is located within a hospital.

-So, medically speaking, a birth center located in a hospital could be considered more medically safe compared to a birth center located away from a hospital.
-If there is a complication away from the hospital, it may take too much precious time for getting proper help.
+So, medically speaking, a birth center that is located inside of a hospital is safer than a birth center located away from a hospital.
+If there is a complication away from the hospital, it can take too long to receive proper care.

-Birthing centers located outside a hospital usually do not have neonatologists available, doctors specialized in newborn care.
-So if your baby uexpectantly requires specialized neonatal care, that care is usually not available in an outside the hospital birthing center.
+Birthing centers located outside of a hospital usually do not have neonatologists available, or doctors who specialize in newborn care.
+If your baby unexpectantly requires specialized neonatal care, that care is usually not available in birthing center located outside of a hospital.

 Can all pregnant women choose a birth center for prenatal care and labor support?